 The Medicaid Program has special provisions for people with developmental disabilities:

-- Individuals can work and still qualify for Medicaid
+- People can work and still qualify for Medicaid (although depending upon their income, a person may need to contribute to service costs)

-- Parental income and resources are not considered for children living at home and seeking enrollment in the HCBSWaiver.
+- Parental income and resources may be waived (not be considered) for children living at home and seeking enrollment in the HCBS or Care at Home waiver programs

-- Resources can be put into a Medicaid qualifying supplemental needs trust and be exempt for Medicaid purposes.
+- Financial resources can be put into a Medicaid qualifying supplemental needs trust and be exempt for Medicaid purposes